“I’ve visited many cities around the world and Manila is one of the scariest.”

 3. Check for Discount Passes

 There are many websites that offer discount passes to tours and services.
 One of the websites I’ve used the most is Klook.
-They offer deals in multiple cities throughout Asia, including Manila.
-If you’re looking for deals on things like tours, transfers, and activities, then you can search through this list of Manila attractions on Klook.
+They offer deals in many cities around the world, including Manila.
+If you’re looking for deals on things like tours, airport transfers, and activities, then you can search through this list of Manila attractions on Klook.
 You’ll often find interesting activities that you wouldn’t normally think of yourself so they’re definitely worth a look.

 4. Get Travel Insurance

 If you’re a non-Filipino, then I strongly suggest you get travel insurance before visiting the Philippines.
 Fact is, you never know what can happen.
 Much of our infrastructure isn’t as developed and if you go to places like Batad or Sagada where you can lose your footing when hiking, having travel insurance will be a godsend.

 We buy travel insurance from World Nomads because every long-term traveler I know recommends it.
 From the sound of it, they’re the best in the industry by a mile.
 Not only do they provide a high coverage limit for medical expenses (up to USD 5 million with the Standard package), they also cover things like trip delays, missed flight connections, theft/loss of passport and luggage, etc. Follow this link to learn more and get a free travel insurance quote from World Nomads.
 It’s super quick and easy.

 5. Give around 10% Gratuity